 We are Specialist stockists of Malcom Saville and Mary Webb

-Malcolm Saville: We stock a number of titles by the late Malcolm Saville, particularly his Lone Pine series that was set around this area.
+Malcolm Saville: We stock in print titles by the late Malcolm Saville, particularly his Lone Pine series that was set around this area.
 Many of his books have gone out of print, but as and when they are re-printed we try to keep them in stock.
 We also have copies of books about Malcolm Saville, including “Complete Lone Pine” by Mark O’Hanlon.

 Mary Webb: Another very famous local author, who died in 1927, and whose books occasionally come back into print.
 We stock “Gone to Earth”, “Precious Bane”, and “Golden Arrow,” and any other titles as and when they become available.
 We also stock biographies of Mary Webb by Gladys Mary Coles.

-Below is a selection of some of our most popular books featuring Shropshire and Church Stretton (and some local characters, fictional and real):
+Below is a selection of some of our most popular books featuring Shropshire and Church Stretton.

 Myndtown: its Church ,Parish & Surroundings’ by John Burt

 12th Century Myndtown Church, nestling at the foot of the Long Mynd, was the recent recipient of a £220,000 Heritage Lottery Fund grant.
 The work has now been completed, including conservation work on its bells – one of which dated from 1150.
 This fascinating book tells the history of the church and surrounding area, and was produced as part of the project.
 Temporarily Out of Stock